dnolan1993/machinery_world_/README.md

 ### Colour Scheme
 <ul>
     <li>
-    For the colours of the webpage I went with a dark background and a light text colour as I felt this woould stand out to the user and as most of the images had a lighter back ground, they would stand out more to the user.
+    For the colours of the webpage I went with a dark background and a light text colour as I felt this would stand out to the user and as most of the images had a lighter background, they would stand out more to the user.
     </li>
 </ul>